7 Days in Sydney: The Itinerary That Actually Makes Sense

 Is 7 days enough for Sydney?

-Seven days covers the main highlights comfortably — harbour, beaches, Blue Mountains, wildlife, culture, and shopping without feeling rushed.
-Two days extra would let you add the Hunter Valley or the south coast (Wollongong, Kiama).
+Seven days cover the main highlights — harbour, beaches, Blue Mountains, wildlife, culture, and shopping without feeling rushed.
+Two extra days allow the Hunter Valley or the south coast (Wollongong, Kiama).
 Ten days is a good length if Sydney is the main focus of a trip.

 Do I need a car in Sydney?

 No. Sydney’s public transport covers the full itinerary — trains to the Blue Mountains, ferries to Taronga Zoo and Manly, buses to Bondi.
-Tap a debit card or get an Opal card at any newsagent.
-The only times a car would add value are day trips to Hunter Valley or Wollongong, and those are better suited to a separate trip.
+Tap a debit card or pick up an Opal card at any newsagent.
+A car adds value only for day trips to the Hunter Valley or Wollongong, and those are better suited to a separate trip.

 What is the best time to visit Sydney?